-In February 2015, we sold our 35 percent equity interest in the third party logistics business, formerly Caterpillar Logistics Services LLC, to an affiliate of The Goldman Sachs Group, Inc. and investment funds affiliated with Rhône Capital LLC for \$177 million, which was comprised of \$167 million in cash and a \$10 million note receivable included in Long-term receivables - trade and other in Statement 3.
-As a result of the sale, we recognized a pretax gain of \$120 million (included in Other income (expense)) and derecognized the carrying value of our noncontrolling interest of \$57 million, which was previously included in Other assets in Statement 3.
+In May 2017, we sold our equity interest in IronPlanet Holdings Inc. for \$93 million.
+We recognized a pretax gain of \$85 million (included in Other income (expense)) and derecognized the carrying value of our noncontrolling interest, which was included in Other assets in Statement 3.
 The gain on the disposal is included as a reconciling item between Segment profit and Consolidated profit before taxes.
-The sale of this investment supports Caterpillar's increased focus on growth opportunities in its core businesses.